Published Thursday, April 25, 2019 | 11 a.m.

 Updated Thursday, April 25, 2019 | 5:06 p.m.

 MGM Resorts International is laying off more than 250 employees today across the U.S., according to a letter from the company’s CEO.

 Most of the employees are in management positions and all are nonunion jobs, an MGM spokesman said.
 The company did not indicate how many of the impacted workers were in Las Vegas.

 Sent to MGM employees this morning, the letter from CEO Jim Murren said 254 employees would be laid off, with an additional round of cuts to be announced “in a few weeks.”

-The changes are part of the company’s MGM 2020 reorganization effort, which is targeted to increase the company’s revenue stream by about $300 million by the end of 2021.
+The changes are part of the company’s MGM 2020 reorganization effort, which expects to deliver the company an annual adjusted EBITDA (the earnings before interest, tax, depreciation and amortization) uplift of $300 million — $200 million by the end of 2020 and an additional $100 million by the end of 2021.
 The effort was announced in January.